Arkady Babchenko: Staged death

 The Organization for Security and Co-operation in Europe (OSCE), the International Federation of Journalists and Reporters Without Borders criticised the Ukrainian authorities for the staged death of Babchenko.
 Babchenko and the Ukrainian authorities defended the operation, saying it was necessary to collect evidence.
-Ukrainian President Petro Poroshenko (also) rejected criticism of the sting operation, claiming that because of it "The whole world saw the real face of our enemy.
+Ukrainian President Petro Poroshenko also rejected criticism of the sting operation, claiming that because of it "The whole world saw the real face of our enemy.
 It is not Ukraine you should condemn but Russia."

 On 31 May a Ukrainian court had remanded Borys Herman in custody for allegedly having paid to a hired hitman after the news of the "killing" broke.
 Herman said that he had had no intention of killing the reporter and that he had co-operated with the Ukrainian counterintelligence.
 (In turn, the prosecutor stated that Herman was not a "secret agent" at all.)
 Borys Herman is a businessman working for a Ukrainian-German weapons company and he is a son of Lev Herman, known for his deep-rooted ties to a famous Russian criminal authority of Ukrainian origin, Semion Mogilevich, who has many alleged links to top Russian officials.
 Herman mentioned Vyacheslav Pivovarnik as a direct contractor of the assassination.
 Pivovarnik is the Ukrainian citizen, who according to some sources cooperated with the former deputy of the State Duma Sergey Shishkarev.
 His location was not established; there was evidence that in February he left in an unknown direction.
 The trial in the case of the attempt on Babchenko was held behind closed doors.
 Boris German pleaded guilty and made a plea bargain, and on August 30, 2018, the Holosiivskyi District Court of Kyiv sentenced Herman to 4.5 years in prison.
 However, this was revealed to the public only two days later, by the head of the SBU Vasyl Hrytsak.
 The verdict came into force 30 days later, but the text of the judgment was not made public at that time.
 German's lawyer refused to comment on the verdict, as well as on the existence of a plea bargain.
 In November 2019, Herman was released, having served 1.5 years in prison.

 Self-imposed exile

-Early November 2019 Babchenko relocated to Israel as a response to the election of Volodymyr Zelensky as President of Ukraine in April 2019.
-However, other journalists in Ukraine have indicated he moved to "either Estonia or Finland."
+In November 2019, Babchenko relocated to Israel as a response to the election of Volodymyr Zelenskyy as President of Ukraine in April 2019.
+However, other journalists in Ukraine have indicated that he moved to "either Estonia or Finland."
 After a period of vociferously insisting on Israel as his country of residence, Babchenko has employed a "no comment" policy regarding his permanent location.
 Nonetheless, he vows to return to Ukraine in the future claiming "Ukraine is my country.
 And I'm going to live there."